 Each year, Arnott’s spends around $250 million on produce, products and services from Australian farmers and suppliers, including:

 - 85,000 tonnes of flour and grains from areas including the Darling Downs, Moree, Riverina and South Australia

-- 3,000 tonnes of dairy products from Victoria and Tasmania
+- 2,000 tonnes of dairy products from Victoria, Tasmania and New Zealand

 - And 5,000 tonnes of canola oil sourced from canola crops from Western/Southern NSW and Northern Victoria